B61 nuclear bomb: Deployment

 The B61 has been deployed by a variety of US military aircraft.
-US aircraft cleared for its use have included the B-1 Lancer, B-2 Spirit, B-52 Stratofortress, F/A-18 Hornet, A-6 Intruder, F-15E Strike Eagle and F-16 Fighting Falcon.
+US aircraft cleared for its use have included the B-1 Lancer, B-2 Spirit, B-52 Stratofortress, F/A-18 Hornet, A-6 Intruder, A-4 Skyhawk, F-111, F-15E Strike Eagle and F-16 Fighting Falcon and the F-35A.
 As part of NATO Nuclear Weapons Sharing, German and Italian Panavia Tornado aircraft can also carry B61s.
-The B61 can fit inside the F-22 Raptor's weapons bays and will also be carried by the Lockheed Martin F-35 Lightning II.
+The B61 can fit inside the F-22 Raptor's weapons bays.

 B61 tactical variants are deployed with NATO allies in Europe as part of the NATO Nuclear Weapons Sharing Program.
 About 150 bombs are stored at six bases: Kleine Brogel in Belgium, Büchel Air Base in Germany, Aviano and Ghedi Air Base in Italy, Volkel Air Base in the Netherlands and Incirlik in Turkey.
 In 2012, NATO agreed to improve the capabilities of this force with the increased accuracy of the Mod 12 upgrade and the delivery of the F-35 aircraft.
 This added a modest standoff capability to the B61.
+The F-35A was certified to carry the B61-12 in October 2023, marking the first time an American fifth generation fighter has been certified as nuclear capable, and the first new platform in the NATO inventory to achieve such status since the early 1990s.

+In June 2025, The UK announced that it will purchase 12 F-35A fighter jets and formally join NATO’s Dual Capable Aircraft (DCA) nuclear sharing mission and will also buy the B61-12.
+The F-35A, a conventional take-off variant, is nuclear-capable and interoperable with US B61-12 gravity bombs, which already forms the core of NATO’s air-delivered nuclear capability.